-If you’re after searing speeds for no upfront cost, Hotspot Shield is a great option.
-Although the free version can't access all servers and lacks some of the features of the paid version – as you’d expect – you’ll still be able to get protected with this VPN’s excellent encryption.
+If you’re after decent speeds for no upfront cost, Hotspot Shield is a great option.
+Although the free version can't access all servers, isn't much good for streaming and lacks some of the features of the paid version – as you’d expect – you’ll still be able to get protected with this VPN’s excellent encryption.

-However, as something to securely browse the web with or protect your mobile devices when connected to public Wi-Fi, Hotspot Shield does a great job and is worth considering.
+However, as something to securely browse the web with or protect your mobile devices when connected to public Wi-Fi, Hotspot Shield's VPN free trial does a good job and is worth considering.

 We had to include NordVPN in this buying guide because while its genuine free trial is complicated to access, it’s probably up there with the VPNs you’re considering – and it also has a 30-day money-back guarantee, anyway.

 Nord’s trial is similar to Surfshark’s in that it’s only available from the Apple and Google app stores – but you’ll be able to use the account you create on your phone to protect your desktop too.
 It might be a bit of a workaround, but it’s worth it to avoid paying anything for seven days, and you’ll get access to all the features available on a full plan right away.

 If that’s not long enough, you can continue your trial with no risk by making the most of the provider’s generous 30-day money-back guarantee – have a quick tester before you pay anything, and then take a deep dive over a month to see if it’s really worth your money.

 As one of the best streaming VPN services available, it’s also pretty handy at getting access to whatever content you’re after, so it's definitely worth giving NordVPN a quick test.

 Different VPN providers offer different ways for users to get some experience using their software without any monetary risk, and now that VPNs have become more mainstream, developers are becoming more generous with their trials.